barbarer/py4e-int/_sources/functions/func-group.rst

     What is the first line that will be printed when the code below runs?

-    - :Hello!: This will print before the function call to print_message :.*: Execution starts in the main method
+    - :Hello!: This will print before the function call to print_message
+      :Welcome: Execution starts in the main method, so this won't be the first thing that is printed.
+      :.*: Execution starts in the main method

 .. fillintheblank:: funct_fitb_print_test_last_line

     What is the last line that will be printed when the code below runs?

-    - :1: Prints the remainder of 5 divided by 2 which is one.
+    - :1: Prints the value returned from the function test which is the remainder of 5 divided by 2 which is one.
       :.*: What is the remainder of 5 divided by 2?